 Really?
 I can’t file a suit?

 There are some exceptions to this rule under no-fault.
-If your injures are serious, you are allowed to go outside of the no-fault system and pursue a civil lawsuit against the at-fault party.
+If your injuries are serious, you are allowed to go outside of the no-fault system and pursue a civil lawsuit against the at-fault party.
 This way you can seek compensation for the total amount of your medical expenses and lost wages that go past your PIP.
-Also you can seek compensation for other losses such as pain and suffering.
+Also, you can seek compensation for other losses such as pain and suffering.
 A “serious” injury in Florida is defined under Florida statutes as:

 - Significant and permanent loss of an important bodily function.

 - Permanent injury within a reasonable degree of medical probability, other than scarring or disfigurement.